 These prohibitions do not apply to a student's possession or use of his/her own prescription products.
-(Education Code 48900, 48901)
+However, student possession or use of prescription products in school shall be subject to the district's policy and regulation for addressing the administration of medications on campus.
+(Education Code 48900)

 Note: The following optional section may be revised to reflect district practice and the grade levels offered by the district.
 Education Code 51202 requires the district to offer a course of study at the appropriate elementary and secondary grade levels that includes the effects of tobacco upon the human body.
 Education Code 51202 also requires that the course of study in secondary grades include instruction on the effects of tobacco upon prenatal development.
 See AR 6143 - Courses of Study.
 The state's content standards for health education include a number of standards at selected grade levels from K-12 related to the health consequences of tobacco use.

 The TUPE program provides resources for supplemental instruction in grades 6-12 that addresses specified topics; see the accompanying administrative regulation.
 The California Department of Education's (CDE) Guidelines for Tobacco Prevention, contained in its Getting Results publication, recommend developmentally appropriate instruction in grades K-12, with instruction that is especially intensive in grades 6-9 (particularly the transition year from elementary to middle school/junior high) and is reinforced in high school.